Communication Sciences and Disorders (CSD)

 CSD 438.
 Craniofacial Anomalies.
 3 Credits.

 An introduction to medical genetics and craniofacial anomalies and syndromes, the etiology of these disorders, and the assessment and treatment of related feeding and communication disorders.
-Prerequisites: CSD 223, CSD 231 and CSD 333.
+Prerequisite: CSD 223, CSD 231 and CSD 333.
 S.

 CSD 440.
 Language Disorders I. 3 Credits.